nmarcopo/showdownSync/README.md

   - This happens because gens are not assigned to the JSON until after `room.update()` is called, apparently
 - [ ] Give option to update the backed up team by name
   - Maybe it would be easier to use the team name instead of the hash for the key?
+- [ ] Somehow show the team details beyond just the name and icons

 ## Release history